Introduction

 The Current Challenge

 Cost code mapping is crucial for keeping projects within budget.
 Manual mapping is time-consuming and prone to human error, often leading to project delays and financial discrepancies.
+In practice, the process involves exporting Revit schedules to Excel, cross-referencing a cost code register, updating cells manually, and then importing the result into SAP — a workflow that can take days and introduces transcription errors at every handoff.

 Leveraging Revit and SAP

-Revit, as a BIM tool, houses a wealth of project-specific data—everything from structural elements to MEP components.
+Revit, as a BIM tool, houses a wealth of project-specific data — everything from structural elements to MEP components.
 By integrating with SAP, a robust ERP system, you can automate the process of assigning cost codes to these elements.
 This integration is achieved through customised scripts and APIs that communicate data between the two platforms.

 Workflow Example